 2. Add Fragrance to Your Next Salad

-Red, light pink, dark pink, white, yellow, orange, mauve or blue – fresh rose petals make a stunning contrast against the greens in a salad.
-Not only do they tempt the eyes, but the the nose too.
+Red, light pink, dark pink, white, yellow, orange, mauve, or blue—fresh rose petals make a stunning contrast against the greens in a salad.
+Not only do they tempt the eyes, but the nose, too.
 Rose petals contain anthocyanins, so feel free to indulge in these antioxidant-rich delicacies.

 Add a teaspoon or two to some warm tea to nix a sore throat “in the bud” (at the first sign of a sore throat).

 Rose tea makes an excellent emmenagogue to help move blood and quell cramps during menstruation.
 Rose tea can also help to curb diarrhea since roses are astringent (wild rose being especially so).